 - Try wedging the infant seat sideways into the toddler seat of the cart.
 Different carts have different dimensions so it may be possible in some carts but not in others.

 - Place the infant seat in the main portion of the cart and drag an extra cart around with you if you need to do a big grocery shopping.
 I’ve BTDT so I know what a pain in the rear this is – but it’s doable.
 And it certainly beats a trip to the ER where you’ll have a lot of explaining to do while they examine your baby for serious head injuries.

 - Take advantage of carts that have built-in infant carriers.
 Just remember to buckle your baby in nice and snug.
 And I highly suggest a receiving blanket to cover the surface before putting baby down.

 - Use common sense!
 If the seat is poorly supported (as in the picture above), don’t leave it that way!
-Nothing you’re going to buy at Costco or Target or the supermarket is worth risking your child falling off the cart face first.
+Nothing you’re going to buy at Target, Walmart or the supermarket is worth risking your child falling off the cart face first.